Chelsey is an Undergraduate student at the University of Central Florida, where they are pursuing a Bachelors in English Literature.

-A sizable chunk of my life has been reiterated to me by family and friends; a kaleidoscope of assorted perceptions and temporal distortions.
+A sizeable chunk of my life has been reiterated to me by family and friends; a kaleidoscope of assorted perceptions and temporal distortions.

-I listen politely to amusing tales or nostalgic narratives about my past selves, but I am purely a voyeur.
+I listen politely to amusing tales or nostalgic narratives about my past selves, but I am merely a voyeur.

 Sometimes I feel something in my soul waver, accompanied by a sense of longing so strong that my eyes water, but it only ends in pain.